Spinocerebellar ataxia type 2

 - SCA 2

-Your QuestionIs there a cure for spinocerebellar ataxia 2?
-How can I learn more about clinical trials involving new treatments for spinocerebellar ataxia 2?
+Your QuestionIs there a cure for spinocerebellar ataxia type 2?
+How can I learn more about clinical trials involving new treatments for spinocerebellar ataxia type 2?

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.